Gary Natali (Chair)

 If a building permit is denied for code violations the person may appeal the ruling by submitting the Zone Variance Application Form to the Department of Zoning and Planning.
-The form is available from the Licenses and Permits page , under the “Site Planning and Zoning Forms” section.
+The form is available from the Forms, Licenses and Permits page , under the “Site Planning and Zoning Forms” section.
 The applicant will then be scheduled to discuss the proposal.

 They will schedule the applicant for an upcoming ZBA meeting (normally the first Monday of a month at 6 PM).
 There is a non-refundable fee of $200.
 The process may take several meetings as options are considered and neighbor feedback is assessed.
 The time frame from submitting the ZBA application form until the first review by the ZBA is generally a minimum of three weeks.

 Current and recent agendas and minutes are here.